 - extensive preparation for teaching in a high-need urban or rural secondary school for one full year prior to becoming the teacher-of-record in a science or math classroom

-- a $10,000 stipend, with tuition arrangements varying by campus in Georgia.
+- generous financial stipend, with tuition arrangements varying by campus in Georgia and Pennsylvania.
 (Once Fellows are certified teachers at the end of the first year, they obtain salaried employment in high-need schools.)

 - support and mentoring throughout the three-year teaching commitment